 All of our colleges are now offering online advising.
 You can meet with an advisor online wherever you happen to be right now —whether you are in Washington, out-of-state, or in another country (just remember to check the time zones).
 Some colleges are offering in-person advising by appointment.

 Please reach out to your instructor and financial aid office first.
 They are working to help you complete your classes successfully and maintain your financial aid.

 Yes, there should be no disruption to transcript requests or deliveries during this health crisis.
 Colleges are ensuring that they have staff, either working on campus or from their homes, that will continue to provide essential services.
 Transcripts will continue to be sent upon request.

 The application process is fully automated at all of Washington's community and technical colleges.
 You can start by visiting the Web Admissions Center.
-And, although the physical campus might be closed, colleges are prepared to offer all student services virtually.
 After you apply, the college will contact you with resources to get you to the next step.
-Colleges will offer online and telephone appointments with counselors to discuss your educational and career goals.
+Colleges are prepared to offer all student services virtually or by appointment.